 Step 3 – Open the PingPong app.
-You’ll be prompted to install SuperSu 2.46 app.
-Install it but don’t open yet.
+A prompt to install SuperSu 2.46 app will appear.
+Install it, but don’t open yet.

 Step 4 – Open PingPong again.
 Click on the ‘Download data’ button to update device data.

-Step 5 – Once data download is complete, select the ‘Get root!’ button to start the rooting process.
-Do not turn off the device or let it turn itself off (because of low battery) while the Wait message is being shown on the screen.
+Step 5 – Select the ‘Get root!’ button to start the rooting process once the data download is complete.
+Please do not turn off the device or let it turn itself off (because of the low battery) while the Wait message is displayed.

 Step 6 – At this stage, your device will reboot automatically (which isn’t supposed to happen.
 It’s a bug in the app).
-After the device is restarted, repeat step 5.
+After the device restarts, repeat step 5.

-Step 7 – Download and install the Root Checker app to verify if your device has got the root access.
+Step 7 – Download and install the Root Checker app to verify if your device has root access.

 And that’s it, folks!
 Now modify system files to your needs and let the excitement begins.
-If you have any difficulty following the above steps then just drop a comment below and we’ll try our best to get it to sort out.
+If you have any difficulty following the above steps, drop a comment below, and we’ll try our best to get it to sort out.